Zig Zag Festival

 Keynote video message by Claudio Pagliara, director of the Italian Cultural Institute

-with Elena Pasoli (Bologna Children's Book Fair), Debbie Bibo (Debbie Bibo Agency), Kirsten Hall (Catbird Agency), Tara Walker (Tundra Books), and Giulia Rizzo (Terre di Mezzo).
+with Elena Pasoli (Bologna Children's Book Fair), Debbie Bibo (Debbie Bibo Agency), Kirsten Hall (Catbird Agency), Tara Walker (Tundra Books), and Giulia Rizzo (Terre di Mezzo), Maddalena Lucarelli (Fatatrac).

 Moderated by Maria Russo